 On the basis of a fall-to-fall year and the nonaccession-year system for figuring regnal years, the first year of Tiberius would be seen to have closed in the autumn of A.D.
 14. Correspondingly, his “fifteenth year” would start in the autumn of A.D.
 27 and reach till the autumn of A.D.
 28. The baptism of Christ took place during the fall of A.D.
 27, and thus very early in the “fifteenth year” of Tiberius.

 John the Baptist had possibly been preaching for about six months by then (Matthew 3:1).
 Inasmuch as the baptism of Christ occurred in the autumn, it is reasonable to believe that it may have occurred during a festival.
 The autumn was the time of three important festivals: Rosh Hashanah, or the festival of the blowing of the trumpets (Leviticus 23:24; Numbers 29:1); Yom Kippur, the Day of Atonement (Exodus 30:10; Leviticus 16); and the Feast of Tabernacles (Exodus 23:16; Leviticus 23:34).
 At the third festival all males were expected to appear before the Lord at Jerusalem (Exodus 23:14–17).

-The Holy Spirit was guiding both John and Jesus to this date.
-Though Jesus and John were related by blood, they had no direct acquaintance (John 1:31–33).
-John had heard of the events connected with the birth and childhood of Jesus and believed Him to be the Messiah.
+The Holy Spirit was guiding both John and Christ to this date.
+Though Christ and John were related by blood, they had no direct acquaintance (John 1:31–33).
+John had heard of the events connected with the birth and childhood and believed Him to be the Messiah.
 Also, it had been revealed to John that the Messiah would seek baptism at his hands, and that a sign would then be given identifying Him as the Messiah (John 1:31–33).

 In His service,